redis/redis-doc/topics/replication.md

 replication ID, because a new history begins.
 When handling the new replicas connecting, the master will match their IDs and offsets both with the current ID and the secondary ID (up to a given offset, for safety).
-In short this means that after a failover, replicas connecting to the new promoted master don't have to perform a full sync.
+In short this means that after a failover, replicas connecting to the newly promoted master don't have to perform a full sync.

 In case you wonder why a replica promoted to master needs to change its